8 results for tag: California

 Dylan Keating explores the global implications of rock dust and explains why applying it in our gardens can transform our crops. (more…)

 Now that I've passed the half-century mark I feel fortunate to be only slightly worse for the wear as my body copes with getting older.
 None-the-less, lingering aches in my joints and bones are telling signs that my body is aging.
 These aches come as no surprise of course. (more…)

+We know that "traditionally grown" fruits and vegetables we see in supermarkets are both lacking in vitamins and minerals and have added chemicals from fertilizers and pesticides.
+These toxic additions in particular fueled the demand for organic produce but did not completely address the lack of nutrients.
 Going back in time, our soil was rich with minerals, which found their way into our foods in healthy doses.
 Mineralized soil grew healthier crops providing the vitamins and minerals we now need to take as supplements.
-Additionally, hardier plants were capable of repelling insects and other pests that are now a constant and costly threat to growers.
+Additionally, hardier plants were capable of repelling insects and other pests that are now a constant and costly threat to ...

-Scientist Lee Klinger has initiated Sudden Oak Life, a movement to put forth a more global, systems approach in understanding and solving the tree decline problem in California and elsewhere focusing on boosting the fertility of the soils with natural, mineral-rich fertilizers so that the trees are healthier and better able to survive attacks by diseases and pests. (more…)
+Saving Dying Oaks in California Dr. Lee Klinger Scientist Lee Klinger has initiated Sudden Oak Life, a movement to put forth a more global, systems approach in understanding and solving the tree decline problem in California and elsewhere focusing on boosting the fertility of the soils with natural, mineral-rich fertilizers so that the trees are healthier and better able to survive attacks by diseases and pests. (more…)